How to Plant, Grow, and care for Boston Ferns

 Whether indoors or outside, learning the tenets of Boston fern care is simple as long as you follow our tips!

 Light requirements vary depending on the season.
 In the fall and winter, they benefit from bright indirect light.
-In English, that means about 5′ away from a south-facing window.
+In English, that means about five feet away from a south-facing window.
 A Boston fern loves lots of indirect light.

 It’s the more powerful light levels spring and summer which becomes difficult for the Boston fern.
 They can’t tolerate direct sunlight for long and need to be placed in a location with filtered sunlight.
 Generally, northern-facing windows which get indirect light are good, as are shaded places under trees.
 If your home provides sun shelter, that’s also great.

-Don’t think that the Boston fern doen’t need light at all.
-A minimum of two hours of indirect light a day is required!
-These ferns do alright in heat, but can’t handle cold below 50°F. Bring your Boston fern indoors when temps are consistently below that.
+Don’t think that the Boston fern doesn’t need light at all.
+It requires a minimum of two hours of indirect light a day.

 If your Boston fern prefers more humidity, you can place a tray with stones and water in it beneath the pot.
 This will keep your ferns lush and happy.
 If your Boston fern is in a hanging pot, give it a light misting with a mister bottle occasionally.

-If your Boston fern is grown outdoors, you ideally want to water when the top inch of soil is dry.
-However, in warmer months this is more difficult to do, and they want high humidity levels.
+If your fern is grown outdoors, you ideally want to water when the top inch of soil is dry.
+However, in warmer months, this is more difficult, and they want high humidity levels.
 I recommend mulching around the base of your plants to help keep the soil a bit moist and provide a warm and humid environment.
 You don’t want it soggy, but you also don’t want it bone-dry!

 One interesting fact about the Boston fern is that very cold water can shock its roots.
 Try to leave your water in a bucket or watering can for a little while so it can warm up if it’s cold.